 Each year the HSO prepares a Performance Plan and Highway Safety Plan (HSP) that establishes the goals and objectives and describe the projects recommended for funding during the next Federal Fiscal Year (October 1 through September 30).
-For Fiscal Year 2011, the projects presented in the HSP are mostly continuation projects from the prior year.
-This years plan also includes a number of new projects including projects to facilitate the establishment of additional DWI Courts and address the issue of teen fatalities.
+For Fiscal Year 2012, the projects presented in the HSP are mostly continuation projects from the prior year.
+This years plan also includes a project to address the issue of teen fatalities.
 The process of developing the Performance Plan and HSP begins early in the preceding federal fiscal year.
 A Performance Plan and HSP Development Schedule (shown on page 3) are issued to the HSO staff at the beginning of the development process.
 Problem identification is the beginning of the HSP development process and is the basis for all proposed projects.
-This process also involves planning meetings with select highway safety partners such as the Strategic Highway Safety Steering Committee, the Criminal Justice Institute, Arkansas State Highway and Transportation Department, University of Arkansas for Medical Sciences, Arkansas Motorcycle Safety Advisory Committee and the Traffic Records Coordinating Committee to help identify emerging problems and to develop strategies and countermeasures to address these Priority for project implementation is based on ranking given during problem problems. identification and indicators developed from crash data.
+This process also involves planning meetings with select highway safety partners such as the Strategic Highway Safety Steering Committee, the Criminal Justice Institute, Arkansas State Highway and Transportation Department, University of Arkansas for Medical Sciences, Arkansas Motorcycle Safety Advisory Committee and the Traffic Records Coordinating Committee to help identify emerging problems and to develop strategies and countermeasures to address these problems.
+Priority for project implementation is based on ranking given during problem identification and indicators developed from crash data.